 In December 2012, the National Association of Insurance Commissioners ("NAIC") approved a new valuation manual containing a principle-based approach to life insurance company reserves.
 Principle-based reserving is designed to better address reserving for products, including the current generation of products for which the current formulaic basis for reserve determination does not work effectively.
-We anticipate that the principle-based approach will become effective on January 1, 2017 since it has been enacted into law by the required number of state legislatures.
-Insurance commissioners of certain states (e.g., New York) oppose or do not actively support the principle-based reserve approach.
+The principle-based approach has been enacted into law by the required number of state legislatures and will become effective on January 1, 2017, initially applying to individual life insurance business on a prospective basis.